Ai-Da: History

-In 2019, Ai-Da was conceived by gallerist Aidan Meller as an AI art generator embodied as a life-like humanoid robot.
+Ai-Da was invented in 2019 by gallerist Aidan Meller.
 The hardware was built in collaboration with Engineered Arts, a Cornish robotics company.
-The graphics algorithms allowing it to draw were developed by computer AI researchers at the University of Oxford, and its drawing arm was developed by Salaheldin Al Abd and Ziad Abass, students from the School of Electronic and Electrical Engineering at the University of Leeds.
+The creative algorithms allowing it to draw were developed by computer AI researchers at the University of Oxford, and its drawing arm was developed by Salaheldin Al Abd and Ziad Abass, students from the School of Electronic and Electrical Engineering at the University of Leeds.
 In April 2022, Ai-Da was equipped with a new arm that enabled it to paint using a palette, first shown at the British Library in London.

-Aidan Meller presented outputs from Ai-Da at a solo show called Ai-Da: Portrait of a Robot at the Design Museum in London, including "self-portraits", an apparent paradox given a robot has no "self".
+Aidan Meller presented artworks from Ai-Da at a solo show called Ai-Da: Portrait of a Robot at the Design Museum in London, including "self-portraits", an apparent paradox given a robot has no "self".
 This raised questions about identity in the digital age, and the effects artificial intelligence may have on art in the future.
 It was also the first humanoid to devise a font, displayed at the Design Museum.

 Algorithms for collaborative sculpture were added to Ai-Da's capabilities in 2022.

 Features

-Ai-Da can be displayed in either a standing or seated position; although it has legs, it cannot walk.
-A pair of cameras in the robot's eyes allow the robot to both make eye contact and, in conjunction with a computer vision algorithm and a modified robotic arm, create sketches of the robot's surroundings.
+Ai-Da can be displayed in either a standing or seated position.
+A pair of cameras in the robot's eyes allow the robot to both make eye contact and, in conjunction with a computer vision algorithm, create sketches of the robot's surroundings.
 One of Ai-Da's developers described the resultant sketches as "fragmented" and "abstracted, unsettling and splintered in style."

-Paintings attributed to Ai-Da were previously created by human artists based on the robot's sketches, however it has since been equipped with hardware and software capable of creating paintings autonomously.
+Abstract paintings attributed to Ai-Da were initially completed by human artist Suzie Emery, and the robot's sculpture work involved pencil sketches created by Ai-Da being converted to 3D models by an uncredited human artist, before being 3D printed in wax and cast in bronze.
+Ai-Da has since been equipped with hardware and software capable of creating paintings autonomously.

-Ai-Da has been exhibited alongside sculptures, however the robot's involvement in sculpture creation is minimal: pencil sketches created by Ai-Da are turned into sculptures by an uncredited artist, then 3D printed and cast in bronze.

-In addition to art generation, Ai-Da can allegedly use "speech pattern analysis, plus an internal data bank of words" to generate poetry, as well as respond to questions (when submitted to its developers in advance) using a language model.
+In addition to art generation, Ai-Da can use "speech pattern analysis, plus an internal data bank of words" to generate poetry, as well as respond to questions using a language model.